Over the last 8 years we've helped 180,300 companies choose the right

 As noted in our table above, several leading vendors offer remote access to their EMR.
 Using this deployment model, your EMR runs on a server (likely in your IT closet), but is remotely displayed on the iPad over a network.
 There isn’t really an EMR application running on the iPad.
 Instead, the remote access application is allowing you to view the application as if you were at a desktop or laptop.
 This approach will allow you to access Allscripts, GE Centricity, or any other number of major EMR systems.
 However, you’ll be seeing the usual Windows UI, not an iPad interface.
 This means you’re not taking full advantage of the iPad’s slick UI (the reason you bought the iPad to begin with).
 It’s a little kludgy, but it works.

 The third option is to purchase a native iPad EMR app.
-So far we’ve identified just six: Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax, and Capzule EMR.
+However, options are fairly limited; we’ve only identified a few such native apps, including: Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax and Capzule EMR.
 Dr. Chrono and Nimble are the most impressive (and attractive).
 They do the kind of stuff the iPad was designed to do.
 For example, Nimble has an application called “Medical Art.”
 It allows doctors to view and mark up images (e.g. X-Rays, EKGs, and anatomical diagrams) with the swipe of a finger.
 It’s a great tool for educating patients and communicating diagnoses.
 Meanwhile, Dr. Chrono has a slick ePrescribing feature.
 Through a series of single screen-taps, doctors can pull up patient charts, view a list of common prescriptions (or perform a search for others), and send prescriptions to patients’ preferred pharmacies, all without leaving the exam room.

-Unfortunately, native iPad EMRs have drawbacks too.
+Unfortunately, native iPad EMRs can have drawbacks too.
 Many have limited functionality.
 Physicians can perform basic tasks such as capture billing charges, view a patient record, or track patient schedules.
-But, they don’t offer a complete set of features that other web-based and on-premise EMRs offer.
+But, some native iPad EMRs don’t offer a complete set of features that other web-based and on-premise EMRs offer.
 This is mostly due to the fact that these apps are new to the market.
 It took years, even decades, for the leading EMRs to offer the depth of functionality they now offer. iPad app start-ups aren’t going to catch up any time soon.